 Project Management tools are used by a wide range of industries for project planning, resource allocation and scheduling.
 Such tools can help to keep track of the activities being carried out in the project like which task is assigned to which team member, which phase of the project is completed and when it is completed, etc.

-So instead of multitasking, aim to monotask.
+So a trick for better productivity is instead of multitasking, aim to monotask.
 Focus only on one vital task at a given time.
 And in case you must finish other assignments, see if you can delegate some of them.

 Read on: If you do have work that necessitates multitasking learn how to do it more efficiently – we prepared some tips on scheduling concurrent tasks.